javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-create-advanced/article.md

 - Functions are values.
 They can be assigned, copied or declared in any place of the code.
 - If the function is declared as a separate statement, in the main code flow -- that's called a Function Declaration.
 - If the function is created as a part of an expression -- it's a Function Expression.
 - Function Declarations are processed before the code block is executed.
-They are visible everywhere in the block.
-Or in the whole script if not enclosed in a block.
+They are visible everywhere in the block (or the script).
 - Function Expressions are created when the execution flow reaches them.
+- Function Expressions allow to specify an optional name for internal needs (Named Function Expression).

 If we simple want to create a function, then in most cases Function Declaration is preferable.

-Novice programmers sometimes overuse Function Expression by creating many functions with `let func = function()`, but compare, which code is more readable:
+Novice programmers sometimes tend to overuse Function Expression by creating many functions with `let func = function()`, but compare, which code is more readable:

 ```js no-beautify
 let f = function() { /* expression */ }